cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 {% endraw %}
 {% endmermaid %}

-Initially, a Tutorial boss is used to demonstrate how this different "type" of gameplay works.
-Players are used to dealing with enemies from the standard gameplay loop, but what changes when fighting a boss?
+Initially, a Tutorial boss is used to demonstrate how the *Souls*-like gameplay loop works (and how it differs from other Action-Adventure games).
+Players are used to dealing with enemies from earlier in their adventure, but what changes when fighting a boss?

-Often, these bosses become standard enemies in the remainder of the game. (e.g.
+Often, the tutorial bosses become standard enemies in the remainder of the game.
-Rudeling from *TUNIC*)
+(e.g. Rudeling from *TUNIC*) Such as *Sekiro*'s Chained Ogre.

 Then, the player continues with the game until they are confronted with their first "real" boss.
+This is where the game shows how difficult bosses can be.

 Afterwards, they have proved themselves worthy enough to enter any part of the world.
 From here, most bosses are able to be tackled in any order.